michael-hartmann/caps/README.md

  - Calculate the free energy in the high temperature limit
  - Full support for perfect reflectors, Drude metals, and generic materials described by a user-defined dielectric function
- - libcasimir is fast and reliable
+ - CaPS is fast and reliable
  - ready to use programs: you don't have to modify the code
- - libcasimir is free software – you may use it or even modify it
+ - CaPS is free software – you may use it or even modify it

 Installation
 ------------